 - Session 2: Dominant Culture & White Supremacy - In this session, participants will develop a shared framework for understanding the dominant culture in the US and how the dominant culture shapes our implicit bias for what is standard, normal and good in our country.
 The power the dominant culture has over People of Color and other marginalized groups as well as the dominant cultural values that maintain that power arrangement are also explored.
 This session also covers the definition of White Supremacy as the ideology from which racism and other isms have their roots.
 Participants will apply their learning to their organizations and prepare a presentation for the following webinar.

 - Session 3: Listening to Reports & Continuum – Participants will report on their findings from the previous webinar.
 For organizations that wish to become truly antiracist institutions, the Continuum provides a roadmap for defining journey (the current reality relative to the desired outcome).
 Participants work together to determine the stage of the Continuum which best represents their organization and are given guidelines for ongoing use of the tool.

 - Session 4: Organizing to Address Structural Issues - Participants will be introduced to transformational values as a guide to multiple ways organizations can operate differently.
 We will ask: What has to shift in your organization?
 Given that you are part of a network, how can you support one another in making these shifts.

-We are offering two cohorts for this course, each limited to 20 participants.
+We are offering three cohorts for this course, each limited to 20 participants.
 We encourage programs to have two staff members participate in the same cohort to help facilitate effective and meaningful implementation of the content.
 To help make this possible, we are offering a discount for programs that register two attendees.

 We expect these cohorts to fill up quickly, so please register as soon as possible.